The Advanced Photon Source

 BEAM PROPERTIES AFTER THE UPGRADE

-What will be the duration of a single x-ray bunch after the APS Upgrade (in 324-bunch and in 48-bunch)?
+What will be the duration of a single X-ray bunch after the APS Upgrade (in 324-bunch and in 48-bunch)?
 (Nov.
 2021)

 In 48-bunch mode, the bunch duration (rms) will be 104 picoseconds, with bunch spacing at 76.7 nanoseconds.
 In 324-bunch mode, the bunch duration (rms) will be 88 picoseconds with bunch spacing at 11.4 nanoseconds.

-Is there a plan for how time will be divided between the 324-bunch and 48-bunch modes after the upgrade, both for the period immediately after the beamline is turned back on as well as the long-term vision?
-(Nov.
+Is there a plan for how time will be divided between the 324-bunch and 48-bunch modes after the upgrade, both for the period immediately after the beamline is turned back on as well as the long-term vision?(Nov.
 2021)

 The APS-U will be commissioned in the “brightness” 324-bunch mode.
 Although we will be able to deliver “timing” 48-bunch mode following APS-U commissioning in a lower total average current, we will be continuing studies and adding hardware upgrades towards achieving 200 mA in the “timing” mode.
-The time scale for this development will be discussed following the APS-U commissioning.
+The time scale for this development will be discussed following the storage ring commissioning.
 The long-term split is an operational choice and has not yet been determined.

 Is hybrid single mode totally out of the question?
 Is there any way to implement it?
 (Nov.
 2021)